kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 allowing CEL expressions that pass compilation and type checking significantly reduces the opportunities for runtime errors.

-Also, making it possible (and convenient) to declare zero trust policies is important to compliance. i.e., it should be possible for policies governing resources like namespace and roles to default to the most restrictive state when first created.
+Also, making it possible (and convenient) to declare "zero trust" policies is important to compliance.
+By "zero trust", we mean policy rules that apply automatically to newly created resources (e.g. namespaces) in a restrictive way but that can be made less restrictive on a more granular level (e.g. per namespace).

 ## Proposal